Market research glossary

 Monadic testing

-Research in which each participant is shown a single product or concept, as opposed to a comparison test where each participant is shown two or more products or concepts at the same time and asked to compare them.
-Sequential Monadic Testing is a variation of the basic monadic test in which participants are shown several products or concepts one after the other and asked to comment on each one individually.
+Research in which each participant is shown a single product or concept, as opposed to a Comparison test where each participant is shown two or more products or concepts at the same time and asked to compare them.
+Sequential monadic testing is a variation of the basic monadic test in which participants are shown several products or concepts one after the other and asked to comment on each one individually.

 MRS